hyperledger/besu/GOVERNANCE.md

 # Principles

 The community adheres to the following principles:
-* Open: Pantheon is open source.
+* Open: Besu is open source.
 See repository guidelines and CLA, below.
 * Welcoming and respectful: See Code of Conduct, below.
 * Transparent and accessible: Work and collaboration should be done in public.
 * Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives and design principles.